The Miraculous Journey of Edward Tulane

-The Miraculous Journey of Edward Tulane is a 2006 novel by Kate DiCamillo and illustrated by Bagram Ibatoulline.
-Following the life of a china rabbit, the book won the 2006 Boston Globe-Horn Book Award in Fiction category.
+The Miraculous Journey of Edward Tulane is a 2006 children's novel by American author Kate DiCamillo and illustrated by Bagram Ibatoulline.
+Following the life of a china rabbit, the book won the 2006 Boston Globe-Horn Book Award in the Fiction category.

 Plot

-Edward Tulane is a china rabbit given to a ten-year-old girl named Abilene by her grandmother in the 1930s.
+Edward Tulane is a china rabbit given to a ten-year-old girl named Abilene by her grandmother in the 1930's.
 He enjoys a pleasant but vain life with his young mistress, who treats him with the utmost love and respect until an unfortunate incident finds him falling overboard while vacationing on the Queen Mary.
 Edward spends 297 days on the ocean floor, until a storm frees him from the seabed and a passing fisherman and his buddy pull him from their fishing net.
 The man takes him home to his wife where he is referred to as female and wears dresses.

 Edward is passed from hand to hand of a succession of life-altering characters, such as a hobo and his dog and a four-year-old girl with tuberculosis and her brother.
 Edward's journeys not only take him far from home, but even farther from the selfish rabbit he once was.
 Eventually, Edward is cruelly broken against a counter top edge, repaired and then offered for sale in a doll store for several years.
 He is finally bought by Abilene, his original owner, now married with a daughter of her own.